rp-pedraza/feathers-chat-mod/README.md

   demonstrating consitent routing and proxying dependening on where the site is accessed and making the strategies for deploying the site more flexible.
 - Username and avatar configuration pages
-- Upgraded DaisyUI to 5.0.32 nad Tailwind CSS to 4.1.5
+- Upgraded DaisyUI to 5.0.32 and Tailwind CSS to 4.1.5
 - Frontend now validates its own data as well
+- Utilizes [Task](https://taskfile.dev/) making execution of tasks easier and consistent all throughout the project

 ## Running through Docker